Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 • Roses that bloom once a year are fertilized once a year, early in their growing season.

-Use a rose food or a fertilizer such as a 5-10-5.
-This is how to care for roses.
+Use a rose food or a general fertilizer such as a 5-10-5.
+Remember to follow the directions on the label about how much to apply.

 Cut just above a five-leaflet leaf.
 Don't cut to a three-leaflet or the resulting growth will be weak and spindly.